liangwj18/smelldetector/README.md

 train code's run way: code/train/run_train.sh (You need to download codellama-7B-Instruct-hf) test code's run way: code/test/test_baseline.py  or  code/test/test_ourdataset.py  (You need to download codellama-7B-Instruct-hf, then merge lora model in ./model; or you have finished training)

+model and dataset can be download at anonymous cloud:https://send.now/e3ejm5l54bpm